joaomdsg/go_island_adventure_challenge/README.md

-# Island Adventure Challenge
+# Island Adventure Challenge :island:

 Welcome to the Island Adventure Challenge project!
-This repository hosts a set of programming challenges in the style of Advent of Code.
-Each challenge simulates a situation that an intrepid explorer faces while discovering new islands, and your task is to help them by solving these challenges.
+This repository hosts a set of programming challenges to help you practice your TDD skills, TCR style :sunglasses:.
+Each challenge simulates a situation that an intrepid gopher explorer faces while discovering new islands, and your task is to help them by solving these challenges.

 ## Getting Started